Subaru-PFS/tron_tron/Docs/sphinx/PFS.rst

 I suspect that most of these can be treated as fairly simple independant actors, with a few interesting issues.

+All physical communication does go through a central hub, but logical command flow is directly between actors.
+For a sketch of one PFS architecture, see `PFS Architecture <PFS_architecture.pdf>`.

 Simple Devices
 --------------